Andrews, North Carolina: Geography

 Andrews is located in northeastern Cherokee County on the south side of the Valley River, a southwestward-flowing tributary of the Hiwassee River and part of the Tennessee River watershed.

 U.S. Routes 19, 74, and U.S. Route 129 form a four-lane bypass around the northern edge of the town; the highways lead northeast 8 mi to Topton, where they diverge, and southwest 15 mi to Murphy, the county seat.
 Bryson City is 32 mi northeast via US 19/74, and Robbinsville is 20 mi north via US 129.

 According to the United States Census Bureau, Andrews has a total area of 4.2 km2, all land.
+The Andrews area is home to both of Cherokee County's notable waterfalls – the 55 ft tall Cover Falls which opened to the public in June 2026 and the privately-owned Kennedy Falls.

 Valleytown Township dominates the eastern part of Cherokee County.
 The area is bordered by Graham County to the north, Clay County to the south, and Macon County to the east.
 Within the township are the towns of Marble in the west, Andrews at the center, and Topton in the far east at the Macon and Graham county lines.